team-supercharge/capistrano-s3/README.md

 See aws-sdk [S3Object.write doc](http://rubydoc.info/github/amazonwebservices/aws-sdk-for-ruby/master/AWS/S3/S3Object#write-instance_method) for all available options.

-### Built-in HAML template rendering and SASS compile

-On deployment, `.haml` and `.sass` are generated and uploaded (source .haml and .sass are not uploaded).

 ### Advanced static website generation & assets management

 If you wish to manage your assets with a packaging system, a simple way do to it